jtassia/You-Dont-Know-JS/es6 & beyond/ch2.md

 	}, "" );
 ```

-In this example, is the removal of `function`, `return`, and some `{ .. }`, and then the insertion of `=>` and a `var` -- these were the only modifications I made -- a significant improvement in the readability of the code?
+In this example,  the only modifications I made were the removal of `function`, `return`, and some `{ .. }`, and then the insertion of `=>` and a `var`.
+Is this a significant improvement in the readability of the code?
 Meh.

 I'd actually argue that the lack of `return` and outer `{ .. }` partially obscures the fact that the `reduce(..)` call is the only statement in the `dollabillsyall(..)` function and that its result is the intended result of the call.
 Also, the trained eye that is so used to hunting for the word `function` in code to find scope boundaries now needs to look for the `=>` marker, which can definitely be harder to find in the thick of the code.

-While not a hard and fast rule, I'd say that the readability gains from `=>` arrow function conversion are inversely proportional to the length of the function being converted.
+While not a hard-and-fast rule, I'd say that the readability gains from `=>` arrow function conversion are inversely proportional to the length of the function being converted.
 The longer the function, the less `=>` helps; the shorter the function, the more `=>` can shine.

-I think it's probably more sensible and reasonable to adopt `=>` for the places in code where you do need short inline function expressions, but leave your normal-length main functions as-is.
+I think it's probably more sensible and reasonable to adopt `=>` for the places in code where you do need short inline function expressions, but leave your normal-length main functions as is.

 ### Not Just Shorter Syntax, But `this`

 Most of the popular attention toward `=>` has been on saving those precious keystrokes by dropping `function`, `return`, and `{ .. }` from your code.

-But, there's a big detail we've skipped over so far.
+But there's a big detail we've skipped over so far.
 I said at the beginning of the section that `=>` functions are closely related to `this` binding behavior.
 In fact, `=>` arrow functions are *primarily designed* to alter `this` behavior in a specific way, solving a particular and common pain point with `this`-aware coding.

-The saving of keystrokes is a red herring, a misleading side show at best.
+The saving of keystrokes is a red herring, a misleading sideshow at best.

 Let's revisit another example from earlier in this chapter: